mysql/mysql-utilities/doc/man/mysqldbimport.rst

    DATA (or D) = import only the table data for the tables in the database list, and BOTH (or B) = import the definitions and the data.
 The default is DEFINITIONS.

+   If you attempt to import objects into an existing database, the result depends on the import format.
+If the format is DEFINITIONS or BOTH, an error occurs unless :option:`--drop-first` is given.
+If the format is DATA, imported table data is added to existing table data.

 .. option:: --new-storage-engine=<new_engine>